exercism/clojure/exercises/practice/sublist/.docs/instructions.md

 # Instructions

+Note: This exercise is called "sublist" to remain consistent across tracks.
+But in Clojure lists are rarely used to represent data, so instead you will be dealing with vectors.
+Therefore, each occurrance of the word "list" in these instructions should be interpreted as "vector".

 Given two lists determine whether :
 - the first list is contained within the second
 - the second list is contained within the first list